dillonloh/dillonloh/README.md

-Hi, I’m @dillonloh, a Singaporean who is currently working in Komaki-shi, Aichi-ken, Japan.
+Hi, I’m @dillonloh, a Singaporean who is currently working at Nittera Co.
+Ltd. in Komaki-shi, Aichi-ken, Japan.
-I am currently a freelance backend developer at Hiverlab and Autonomous Robotics Researcher at OnClouds 株式会社.
+I have 2 years of work experience in data analytics, machine learning, and backend development.

 My biggest interests lie in Machine Learning, Data Science, and Data Engineering.